 What do you get when celebrity podcaster Joe Rogan talks about stem cells?
 There can be big impact one way or another.
+I don’t believe his shows on stem cells have helped provide solid info.
+What do I mean?

 Patients can be strongly influenced by what they see on social media and YouTube videos pack a strong punch so maybe once every few years I look on YouTube to see what’s up there for stem cells as I did in 2015.
 Now, in July 2018 the top video I see for such a search is one in which Joe Rogan chats with Mel Gibson and stem cell provider Neil Riordan.
 You can see the video below.